Readme-Workflows/recent-activity/README.md

 ## Setup

 - To get started, first make sure you add `<!--START_SECTION:activity-->` somewhere in your README.md file.
 This is where the list will appear when the action started.
 - Next should you now move on to creating a new Workflow.
-As an example can we create `.github/workflows/update-readme.yml`
+In this example we create `.github/workflows/update-readme.yml`
 - Now edit the YAML file and add the following content to it:
   ```yaml
   name: Update README